 Our group faced an unexpected existential crisis.
 On the one hand, no one fancied the prospect of being rushed to a local hospital and potentially losing their sight.
 On the other, five long days of Test cricket without a beer was something we all found hard to contemplate.
 Two minutes later we set off to the local liquor store.
 There is a reason the England cricket team’s band of fans is called the Barmy Army.

-At the store, clearly we wanted to minimise the chances of selecting a potentially lethal brew.
+At the store, clearly we wanted to minimize the chances of selecting a potentially lethal brew.
 Scanning the aisles, however, we saw only unfamiliar brands.
 Suddenly my eyes rested on the familiar image of a lion staring proudly back at me.
 I remembered it from a fancy import shop back in England.
 Lion was the only Sri Lankan beer I had ever drunk before.
 I knew the brand.
 If I had to place my trust in a beer this day, it would be that one.
 In a dangerous jungle of mystery brands, Lion Beer was my totem.

 During the first session of play that morning I sat in the stands enjoying my beer and a whole new appreciation for the gift of sight.
 With the glorious sound of leather on willow in the background and the pleasing sensation of a late-morning beer buzz, I pondered my experience, and began to appreciate where brands derived most of their equity in ancient times.